 Residency: Pediatrics, Cincinnati Children's Hospital Medical Center, Cincinnati, OH, 2009.

 Fellowship: General Academic Pediatrics, Cincinnati Children's Hospital Medical Center, Cincinnati, OH, 2012.

 Certification: Pediatrics, 2009.

 Klein MK, Beck AF, Henize AW, Parrish DS, Fink EE, Kahn RS.
 Doctors and lawyers collaborating to HeLP children – outcomes from a successful partnership between professions.
-Journal of Health Care for the Poor and Underserved.
-2013.
-Epub ahead of print.
+J Health Care Poor Underserved.
+2013 Aug;24(3):1063-73.

 O’Malley JA, Beck AF, Peltier CB, Klein MK.
 Revealing hidden hunger: screening for and addressing food insecurity in the primary care pediatric office.
 Contemporary Pediatrics.
-2013.
-Epub ahead of print.
+2013 Jan 31.